sassoftware/saspy/saspy/doc/source/advanced-topics.rst

 when you need to use it.

 Here are some examples of the warnings messages and some ways to configure them.
 For a full explanation of what you can do with warnings, refer to the Python documentation.
 Warnings is part of the Python Standard Library.
+BTW, to supress these, so it's as it was before adding this enhancement, you can simply import warnings and then submit warnings.filterwarnings("ignore",module='saspy')

 .. code-block:: ipython3